praxisnyc/praxisnyc.github.io/content/article/state-of-praxis-1223.md

 # Exploring The Fediverse

 Most of us have been experimenting with Mastodon for the past few years while also continuing to educate ourselves about the ills of corporate social media.
-The sudden andrapid devolution of Twitter this year gave us the push we needed to start working on creating [our own Mastodon server](https://social.praxis.nyc) so that we could eventually extend a landing pad to our friends and like-minded folks.
+The sudden and rapid devolution of Twitter this year gave us the push we needed to start working on creating [our own Mastodon server](https://social.praxis.nyc) so that we could eventually extend a landing pad to our friends and like-minded folks.
 With the help of Hugo from [Mastohost](https://mastohost.com), we were up and running fairly quickly.

 While a few of us are on the Praxis Mastodon already, we want to spruce the place up before we "open the floodgates".
 Over the next few months, we hope to:
 * create and publish a code of conduct;